Artnoc1/mobile-docs/github-workflow.md

 We use labels sparingly to give further information to issues.
 Here are the common labels we currently use, and when to use them.

+- `blocking` - the issue or pull request blocks other work in the current milestone
 - `bug` - the issue refers to a functional bug inside the app; these usually have high priority
+- `cleanup` - deals with refactoring, or other changes that should not change how the app functions
+- `crash` - a serious issue that crashes the application
+- `critical` - the issue or pull request has the highest priority
 - `glitch` - a non-functional issue in the app, usually related to misbehaving UI
-- `cleanup` - deals with refactoring, or other changes that should not change how the app functions
-- `test-week` - this issue can be worked on by someone with little experience with the app's intricacies
-- `review-pending` - the issue has a pull request, which is awaiting review
 - `needs-design` - the issue still needs UI/UX design
 - `on-hold` - the issue cannot be resolved at the moment, or is suspected to be invalid and awaits further testing
+- `pending-review` - the issue has a pull request, which is awaiting review
+- `snoozed` - the issue was moved from previous week's milestone to the next week's milestone, so it has a higher priority than the rest
+- `test-week` - this issue can be worked on by someone with little experience with the app's intricacies
+- `wip` - work in progress; usually applied to pull requests that are not ready for review

 ## Further documentation